Financial Planning & Analysis (FP&A)

 Scenario

-An organization considered replacing their existing practice management software with a different enterprise solution.
-The proposed software vendor is not typical in terms of charging a straightforward fee.
-For example, charging by license or per user.
-The proposed company charges a percentage fee based on the total revenue the organization generates annually.
-In this case, the vendor proposed an 8% fee.
-Additionally, the vendor explained their business model would streamline the billing process while cutting costs through elimination of the entire internal billing department.
-The result according to the vendor’s proposal will yield higher revenue for the organization because the company will not have to staff a billing department and pay for associated benefits.
-Furthermore, the company will also save money from having to train new employees as the company grows, and because the software contract is all-inclusive in regard to software support and upgrades.
+An organization is considering replacing its existing practice management software with a different enterprise solution.
+Unlike typical vendors who charge straightforward fees, such as per license or user, the proposed vendor charges a percentage fee based on the organization's annual revenue—in this case, 8%.
+The vendor claims that their business model will streamline the billing process and reduce costs by eliminating the need for an internal billing department.
+According to the vendor’s proposal, this will lead to higher revenue for the organization, as it will no longer need to staff a billing department or cover related benefits.
+Additionally, the company will save on employee training costs as it grows, and the all-inclusive software contract covers support and upgrades.

 Financial Planning & Analysis (FP&A)

-The following table compares the cost of outsourcing a business unit versus keeping the business unit internal by illustrating the financial influence the decision of singing a new contract with the proposed vendor will have on the organization’s bottom line.
+The table below compares the costs of outsourcing a business unit versus managing it internally, highlighting the financial impact of signing a new contract with the proposed vendor on the organization’s bottom line.

-The data in the following table illustrates a projected 6% revenue increase year-over-year and a projected 3.7% increase in payroll expenses year-over-year.
-Additionally, the data illustrates the vendors projected cost using the proposed 8% fee.
-As previously stated, the organization is under contract with a vendor and has a monthly payment obligation of $103,138, totaling $1,134,847 over the remainder of the contract.
+The data in the table reflects a projected 6% year-over-year revenue growth and a 3.7% annual increase in payroll expenses.
+It also outlines the vendor’s projected costs based on the proposed 8% fee.
+Additionally, the table includes the organization’s current vendor contract, which requires a monthly payment of $103,138, totaling $1,134,847 for the remaining duration of the agreement.

-If Company X keeps a fully staffed internal billing department and existing software, year one, the company will incur payroll expenses of $532,279, and current vendor expenses of $103,168, totaling $635,447.
-If Company X signs a new contract, the company will incur expenses of $1,252,782 based on the proposed 8% fee.
-The result of this decision will cost the organization $617,335 more to outsource the billing department and use the new software compared to keeping a fully staffed internal billing department and existing software.
-In other words, Company X will incur a 49% increase in operating expenses for year one.
-Over the remainder of the contract (11 years), Company X will pay $10,557,138 in additional operating expenses, this is a 56% overall increase in operating expense over the remainder of the 11-year contract.
+If Company X retains its fully staffed internal billing department and continues using the existing software, year one expenses will amount to $532,279 in payroll costs and $103,168 in current vendor expenses, totaling $635,447.
+However, if the company signs a new contract with the proposed 8% fee, first-year expenses will rise to $1,252,782.
+This represents an additional $617,335 in costs to outsource the billing department and switch to the new software, compared to maintaining the internal billing department and current software.
+In other words, Company X will experience a 49% increase in operating expenses in year one.
+Over the remaining 11 years of the contract, the company will incur an additional $10,557,138 in operating expenses, equating to a 56% overall increase in costs over the duration of the contract.

 Conclusion

-Thomas was brought in to expedite the original project a few months after the initial contract was signed and work was initiated.
-Upon review of the project and contract, he noticed a couple important details the organization overlooked before signing the contract.
-Thomas pointed out the details for future consideration.
+Thomas was brought in a few months after the original contract was signed and work had already commenced to expedite the project.
+Upon reviewing both the project and contract, he identified several key details that had been overlooked by the organization prior to signing.
+He brought these issues to light for future consideration.

-1. One should carefully read every detail in a contract before signing.
-In this case, the contract was signed before a thorough review was conducted, thus eliminating the opportunity to negotiate vital details.
-In this instance, the contract specified a 12-year term and did not include a termination clause.
-These are two extremely important details that should have been negotiated.
-The company can move forward with the proposed vendor.
-However, the company is legally required fulfill its financial obligation to the current vendor because the signed contract is legally binding; meaning it met the fundamental criteria of a binding contract; offer, acceptance, and consideration.
+- Thoroughly reviewing every detail of a contract before signing is essential.
+In this case, the contract was signed without a comprehensive review, resulting in the loss of an opportunity to negotiate key terms.
+Notably, the contract set a 12-year term and lacked a termination clause—two critical elements that should have been addressed.
+While the company can move forward with the proposed vendor, it remains legally obligated to honor its financial commitments to the current vendor, as the signed contract is legally binding.
+This contract meets the essential criteria of a binding agreement: offer, acceptance, and consideration.